CCM19/ccm19doks/docs/agency-version/einstellungen.md

 ## Agency Whitelabel Version

-In der Whitelabel Version stehen Ihnen an dieser Stelle wesentlich mehr Funktionen zur Verfügung, Sie können mit den verfügbaren Funktionen die Optik sowohl des Frontends als auch des Backends komplett an Ihre Ideen und CI anpassen.
+In the Whitelabel version you have much more functions available at this point, you can completely customize the look of both the frontend and the backend to your ideas and CI with the available functions.

-## Powered By Text im Frontend Widget
+## Powered By Text in Frontend Widget

-Den Powered By Text können Sie mit Hilfe dieses Bereiches an Ihr Unternehmen anpassen.
+You can customize the Powered By Text to your business using this section